 NMTC requirements are codified in § 45D of the Internal Revenue Code and the Treasury Regulations promulgated thereunder.
-In order to qualify for the NMTC, an eligible project, at a minimum, must be located in a qualified census tract that meets certain criteria related to median income, poverty, and unemployment levels.
-There are also certain types of businesses that are not eligible for NMTC financing, including housing, large-scale agriculture, and certain "sin businesses" such as massage parlors or liquor stores.
+To qualify for the NMTC, an eligible project, at a minimum, must be located in a qualified census tract that meets certain criteria related to median income, poverty, and unemployment levels.
+Certain types of businesses are not eligible for NMTC financing, including housing (subject to certain exceptions), large-scale agriculture, and certain "sin businesses" such as massage parlors or liquor stores.

-The NMTC is distinguished from many other tax credits by the manner in which it is made available.
+The NMTC is distinguished from other tax credits by the way it is made available.
 A project, rather than automatically qualifying for the tax credit so long as it meets the relevant qualification criteria, must first be selected by one of the organizations to which the CDFI Fund has awarded tax credit allocation authority.
-The organizations, known as Community Development Entities (CDEs), will allocate tax credits to projects that produce the specific positive community impacts they are seeking.
+The organizations, known as Community Development Entities (CDEs), will allocate tax credits to projects that they view as likely to produce the positive community impacts that are most valued by each respective CDE.

-As previously mentioned, 102 CDEs were awarded allocation authority in this round, and a project's potential positive community impact is perceived differently by each CDE.
+As previously mentioned, in this round the CDFI Fund awarded allocation authority to 104 CDEs, each of which may perceive a project's potential positive community impact differently.
 In this round, over 20% of the investments will be made in rural communities, and 100% of the allocatees committed to providing at least 85% of their investments in areas characterized by multiple indicia of distress, a significantly greater indicia of distress than required by NMTC Program rules, or high unemployment rates.

 An additional factor deemed significant by nearly every CDE is the location of a project in a "targeted state."
-The CDFI Fund has identified 10 states and territories that historically have underutilized the NMTC, and has emphasized to CDEs the importance of the program's use in targeted areas.
-The targeted states and territories for the current allocation are as follows:
+The CDFI Fund has identified 11 states and territories as areas that have historically received fewer dollars of NMTC investment in proportion to their statewide populations residing in low-income communities and has emphasized to CDEs the importance of the program's use in these targeted areas.
+The following list includes the targeted states and territories for the current allocation round: